quantavil/obsidian/Bash Commands.md

 # Replace the same string more than once per line (g flag)
 sed 's/unix/linux/g' FILE

+# Edit a file (adding -i flag), in-place; changes are made to the file(s).
+# To replace all occurrences of "day" with "night" within <file>:
+sed -i 's/day/night/g' FILE

 # d (delete): This command is used to delete a line based on a pattern.
 sed '/World/d' FILE